-- how does the medieval view of the world as found in On the Sphere differ from the modern view?
+- How does the medieval view of the world as found in On the Sphere differ from the modern?

-- what would Robert Grosseteste make of the modern understanding of the universe?
+- What would Grosseteste make of modern understanding of the universe?

-The assessments will be submitted at the end of the course (timetable below), and marked by the course tutors.
+The assessments will be submitted at the end of the course, and marked by course tutors.

 We hope that you enjoy the course – it is designed to make you think widely and deeply; as well as the resources available here use the seminar course handbook, and the are many other resources the general Ordered Universe website: podcasts, short pieces for magazines, our searchable blog, and so on.
 If there any questions please let us know!

 Oxnet: is an Access initiative run collaboratively between participating colleges at the University of Oxford, led by Pembroke College, other HE institutions across the United Kingdom, and secondary schools acting as ‘hubs’ in London, the North West and the North East of England.
 It is unapologetically academic in its focus and has had significant impact in the local communities in which it has worked since 2008.